New Vape Ban Proposed for Taiwan

 In another statement made to ECigIntelligence, the TVA stated “the government should allow the sale of non-nicotine e-cigarettes … instead of an immediate total ban.”

-But, if there’s anything that will change the government’s thinking, it will probably be the fact that a vaping ban will only spur on the creation of an illegal, and much less safe, vaping industry since demand for e-cigarettes is clear and unmistakable.
+But, if there’s anything that will change the government’s thinking, it will probably be the fact that a vaping ban will only spur on the creation of an illegal, and much less safe, vaping industry since the demand for e-cigarettes is clear and unmistakable.